xjorma/EarthMeshHoudini/README.md

 - Type **hython -m pip install pygltflib** to install the pygltflib.
 - Type **hython -m pip install DracoPy** to install DracoPy.
 - **Quit** Houdini.
-- The 2 packages are installed.
+- The 2 packages are installed, your are good to go to the mext step.

 ### SideFX Labs
 I use [this node](https://www.sidefx.com/docs/houdini/nodes/sop/labs--quickmaterial-2.0.html) from Labs, so you need to install the Labs Package.